HackerN64/F3DEX3/README.md

 2 to do all the lighting.

-Loading the IMEM overlay space with Overlay 4 and then reloading Overlay 2 into the same space takes about 14 microseconds of DRAM time including overheads.
+Loading the IMEM overlay space with Overlay 4 and then reloading Overlay 2 into the same space takes about 3.5 microseconds of DRAM time including overheads.
 This means, for a scene containing 100 moving objects / skeleton limbs in your scene, the memory will be occupied for an additional 1.4 ms per frame.
-Some work on the CPU and RDP can overlap with this, but generally you can assume that means the frame takes about 1.4 ms longer per 100 matrices.
+Some work on the CPU and RDP can overlap with this, but generally you can assume that means the frame takes about 350 microseconds longer per 100 matrices.
 Note that most scenes are less complex than this (I'd be impressed if you can make a scene with 100 nontrivial moving objects / limbs which renders within the 50 ms per frame).
 Particles, which of course occupy a lot of matrices, typically don't have lighting, so they will not need either Overlay 2 or 4--please don't use lighting on particles in F3DEX3!

 If you're wondering why mIT is needed in F3DEX3, it's because normals are covectors--they stretch in the opposite direction of an object's scaling.
 So